declan93/Intro2linux/README.md

 #### Alias' ####

-As Genomic data scientists linux is often the most important tool we have at our disposal.
+As Genomic data scientists, linux is often the most important tool we have at our disposal.
 We can make our lives much easier by evoking bash alias.
 For example `ls -lhtr` can be added to the bashrc as an alias

 ```